Designing AI that knows when not to act

 Reflection

-Gia clarified a shift in how I design AI systems.
-The challenge is not intelligence.
-It is control.
-Designing when a system should act, remain silent, or defer to human judgment requires defining boundaries, not features.
+Designing when a system should act, remain silent, or defer requires defining boundaries, not features.